Lasting Powers of Attorney

 By making a Lasting Power of Attorney, you retain control of your affairs.
 Your attorney(s) will take control when you allow them to – either when you have lost the capacity to make any decisions by yourself (as with health and care decisions), or you can decide whether they can act immediately upon registering the powers, or when capacity has been lost (for financial decisions).

 Everyone should consider who will look after their affairs in the event of incapacity.
-We can advise you of the best ways of dealing with this problem.
+We can advise you of the best ways of dealing with this problem and Toni Peppard has specialist, Solicitors for the Elderly experience to help older or vulnerable clients.
 We can also help in situations where a Lasting Power of Attorney has not been put in place.

 What happens if I don’t set up a Power of Attorney?